GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 #### Disable 2FA

 With the state of 2FA updated, we can now implement the `disable_2fa` view function.
-This will allow a user to disable 2FA by removing his phone from the database.
+This will allow a user to disable 2FA by removing his phone number from the database.

-`app/routes.py`: Cancel 2FA
+`app/routes.py`: Disable 2FA

 ```python
 from app.forms import DisableForm